Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

              1 - We could see batch-norm help us in enhancing the model efficiency 2 - We could see dropout helps us in reducing overfitting .
-                 We could see the model perform slightly better on test data .
+             3 - We could see the model perform slightly better on test data .
-             3 - If we push this model further there is a high chance we can achieve the target of 99.4 4 - We are also not using GAP, but depending on a BIG sized kernel at the last layer we will fix this in next step .
+             4 - If we push this model further there is a high chance we can achieve the target of 99.4 5 - We are also not using GAP, we will address this in next step .

 ## Step 3 :